powermikee/express-flare/README.md

 For convenience ```express-flare``` will parse the body content and return a value to ```req.bodyContent```.

-This is what you need is most cases and works similar to express.
+This is what you need in most cases and works similar to express.

 If you want access to the original unparsed body stream you can access ```req.body```.